UUID Generator

 How to generate UUIDs

-2. Click ↻ Generate for a fresh batch — every UUID comes from your browser's cryptographic randomness.
+3. Click ↻ Generate to fill the output box with a fresh set, one UUID per line, each drawn from your browser's cryptographic randomness.

 Frequently asked questions